rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 ## Adding validations

 ActiveRecord validations rule!
 That's why we want to use them as much as possible.
-To do so we first need to send the values to the Reflex by binding them in the JS controller and adding a validation action.
+To do this, we first need to send the values to the Reflex by binding them in the JS controller and adding a validation action.

 ```javascript
 // app/javascript/controllers/shortened_link_form_controller.js